SkiFire13/master-thesis/chapters/background.typ

 In practice the strategy improvement algorithm will alternate a _valuation_ phase, where given a strategy for player 0 an optimal strategy for player 1 is created and a valuation for both is computed, with a _improvement_ phase, where the strategy for player 0 is improved according to the optimality condition.
 The algorithm repeates the two phases until the optimality condition is true.

 // TODO: Further details redirect to the paper?
+// TODO: Change wording to say the paper implemented it with such complexity.
 Each iteration has worst-case complexity $O(|V| dot |E|)$, and in the worst case requires $Pi_(v in V_0) "out-deg"(v)$ many improvement steps.

 === Local algorithm